kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

     // pod creations.
     //
     // The window is computed as a pure function of vpa.CreationTimestamp
     // and this spec field.
-PATCH is allowed; the new value takes effect
+The field may be modified at any time; the
-    // on the next reconcile.
+    // new value takes effect on the next reconcile.
 Removing the field or setting it to zero
     // closes the gate immediately.
 Setting a larger value after the
     // window has expired re-arms the gate only if the new expiry
     // (CreationTimestamp + InitialDelaySeconds) still lies in the